chrisfcarroll/NotNullable/README.md

 # NotNullable.
-An almost transparent way to enforce null-checking in C# might-be-null reference types
+An almost transparent way to enforce null-checking in C# maybe-null reference types

 - `NotNullable<T> where T : class`
 - `EventualNotNullable<T> where T : class`